Watching an evening baseball game, Tom Sox of Charlottesville

-Bonus: Check out their rotating STEM exhibits and pretend play areas, perfect for toddlers and young kids.
+Bonus: Check out the museum’s rotating STEM exhibits and pretend play areas, perfect for toddlers and young kids.

 2. Go on a Mural Hunt in Downtown Charlottesville

 Charlottesville is home to vibrant murals and public art, making a fun and free scavenger hunt for kids.
-Take a stroll through the Downtown Mall and surrounding areas to spot colorful street art and unique installations.
-This is a great free thing to do with kids and you can always plan a stop for donut or ice cream treat too.
+Take a stroll through the Downtown Mall and surrounding areas, particularly down West Main, to spot colorful street art and unique installations.
+This is a great free thing to do with kids and you can always plan a stop for a donut or ice cream treat too!

 Must-See Murals & Public Art:

-- IX Art Park Murals – A collection of ever-changing, interactive, and colorful murals perfect for photo ops.
+• IX Art Park Murals – A collection of ever-changing, interactive, and colorful murals perfect for photo ops, and a bonus (very unique!) play area too.
 BONUS TIP: Bring chalk to add your own art!

-- The Charlottesville LOVE Sign – Located near the Downtown Mall, this iconic sculpture is part of the statewide “Virginia is for Lovers” campaign.
+• The Charlottesville LOVE Sign – Located near the Downtown Mall, this iconic sculpture is part of the statewide “Virginia is for Lovers” campaign.
+Have your kids peek through the O for a cute photo op!

-- Community Chalkboard & Free Speech Wall – A giant chalkboard where kids (and adults) can leave their own artistic mark.
+• Community Chalkboard & Free Speech Wall – A giant chalkboard where kids (and adults) can leave their own artistic mark.
+BONUS: it’s right by the Discovery Museum’s free carousel, so hop on for a spin after!

 Encourage kids to count how many murals they find or bring along a sketchbook to draw their favorites.
 This is a great way to explore Charlottesville while appreciating its local art scene—without spending a dime!